New Van: Electrical System

 The main control center for our electrical system is located in one of the overhead cabinets.
 Here we have our Color Control GX (CCGX) system monitor as well as the control unit for our Rixens heating system, breakers, shutoff, outlets, and mobile router.
 Having all the controls in one area inside the cabinet really helps keep things streamlined.
 The CCGX reads voltage info from the Shunt at the negative connection between the batteries and loads/chargers and communicates with the rest of the components in the system through various communication cables and displays all the system info on the screen.
 With the CCGX WiFi USB Module, we are also connected to our on-board WiFi so we can see and control our system from anywhere using Victron VRM.

-For a more modest system design, you can just use a Lynx Distributor (or Power In) with a BMV-712 shunt.
+For a more modest system design, you can just use a Lynx Distributor with a Victron BMV-712 or a SmartShunt.

 DC Power Storage

 For this build I wired each battery in the bank separately, each on its own circuit.
 This should provide more balance between the batteries as well as some redundancy in the case of a failure of any one of the batteries themselves.
 I made all of the cables for the positive and negative of each battery the exact same length.
 This helps to equalize the rate of charge and discharge of each battery in the bank.
-For our system, I used 4x 12v 100ah Battle Born LiFePo4 batteries.
-Each one is wired with 2 AWG battery cable, and runs to the Lynx Distributor on the left side of the Lynx Shunt.
+There are 4x 12v 100ah Battle Born LiFePo4 batteries wired with 2 AWG battery cable running to the Lynx Distributor on the left side of the Lynx Shunt.
 Each battery circuit is protected by a 125amp fuse on the Distributor.

-Battle Born’s batteries have a max charge rate of 50A per battery and max discharge rate of 100A.
-So from our 400ah battery bank, we can pull up to around 400A and charge at around 200A.
-Be sure to take these factors into consideration when sizing your system.
+Battle Born’s batteries have a max charge rate of 50A per battery and max continuous discharge rate of 100A.
+So from our 400AH battery bank, we can pull up to around 400A and charge at up to 200A.
+Be sure to take your specific battery specs into consideration when sizing your own system.

 Solar Charging

-It’s important to provide a shut-off from the solar panel(s) to the system.
+It’s important to provide a shut-off from the solar panel(s) to the batteries.
 We wired our panel through a 2-pole disconnect switch (positive and negative) before heading to the charge controller.

 You will need a VE.Direct cable if you are using a Victron GX Monitoring Device such as the Color Control GX (CCGX) or Cerbo GX.
 Order a cable long enough to reach your GX device, with some extra slack.
 I was able to find a VE.Direct cable with a 90degree connector to better fit my installation.